AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

 Plotting the flows
 ------------------

-The tool for plotting link flows can be found under the GIS menu
+The tool for plotting link flows you just saw above can be found under the GIS menu

 .. image:: images/select_stacked_bandwidth.png
     :width: 520